 - Support development of tools and systems that monitor climate change at the regional and farm levels with the goal of enabling more rapid adaptation to changes in weather.

-- Engage external experts/leaders on climate, agriculture and water to advise General Mills on our long term climate adaptation efforts.
+- Engage external experts/leaders on climate, agriculture and water to advise General Mills on our long-term climate adaptation efforts.

 Regarding disclosure and advocacy, we will:

 - Report progress against goals – our own as well as those in our broader supply chain - on an annual basis via our Global Responsibility Report, available on the General Mills website.
 This includes communication about our sustainable sourcing and climate adaptation efforts within key ingredient supply chains.
-Disclose total volumes sourced for palm oil.

 2 IPCC WGII AR5 Summary for Policymakers, 31 March, 2014, p.
 18